commschamp/cc.cmake/README.md

 ## Boost Dependency
 Some projects (mostly command line applications in the libraries projects) depend on [Boost](https://www.boost.org/).
 It is expected to use the relevant variables described in the [FindBoost](https://cmake.org/cmake/help/v3.15/module/FindBoost.html) documentation to help with finding appropriate boost libraries.
-All the passed boost configuration variables will be passed to the relevant projects as well.
+All the provided boost configuration variables will be passed to the relevant projects as well.
 ```
 cmake -DBOOST_ROOT=C:\boost -DBoost_USE_STATIC_LIBS=ON ...